tomduckering/packer/website/source/docs/provisioners/chef-client.html.markdown

 This template is a [configuration template](/docs/templates/configuration-templates.html) and has a set of variables available to use:

+* `EncryptedDataBagSecretPath` - The path to the secret key file to decrypt encrypted data bags.
 * `NodeName` - The node name set in the configuration.
 * `ServerUrl` - The URL of the Chef Server set in the configuration.
+* `ValidationClientName` - The name of the client used for validation.
 * `ValidationKeyPath` - Path to the validation key, if it is set.

 ## Execute Command